lsaravia/CriticalGlobalForest/CriticalGF.md

 ### Area definition

 We choose mainland zones at a continental scale to analyze based in the possibility of connection, close patches of continuous forest must connect the region, big islands like Madagascar were included as a separate regions, smaller islands where not included, we considered big islands connected to the mainland when they are at 1 km or less distance away.
 With this criteria we defined three regions in America, one corresponding to South America temperate forest (SAT), another to subtropical and tropical forest up to Mexico (SAST), and the last covering USA and Canada forest (NA).
-Europe and north Asia were all connected and they are included in one region (EUAS), the other regions are south Asia (SEAS), Africa (AF), and Australia and islands (OC) (Appendix figure S1).
+Europe and north Asia were all connected and they are included in one region (EUAS), the other regions are south Asia (SEAS), Africa (AF), and Australia and islands (OC) (Supplementary figure S1-S6).

 To define patches we use the MODerate-resolution Imaging Spectroradiometer (MODIS) Vegetation Continuous Fields (VCF) Tree Cover dataset.
 This dataset is produced at 250-meters resolution, globally from 2000 to 2014, we used the version 051 [@DiMiceli2015].
 There are several definition of forest [@Sexton2015], but we choose a 30% threshold to convert the percentage tree cover to a binary image of forest and non-forest pixels.
 This was the definition used by the United Nations’ International Geosphere-Biosphere Programme [@Belward1996], and studies of global fragmentation [@Haddad2015].
 Patches of contiguous forest were determined in the binary image by grouping connected pixels using a neighborhood of 8 forest units (Moore neighborhood).
 We set a minimal patch size ($X_{min}$) at nine pixels to avoid artifacts at patch edges due to discretization.